 This I Believe is an international organization engaging people in writing and sharing essays describing the core values that guide their daily lives.
-Over 100,000 of these essays, written by people from all walks of life, are archived here on our website, heard on public radio, chronicled through our books, and featured in weekly podcasts.
+Over 125,000 of these essays, written by people from all walks of life, have been archived here on our website, heard on public radio, chronicled through our books, and featured in weekly podcasts.
 The project is based on the popular 1950s radio series of the same name hosted by Edward R. Murrow.